Welcome to our guide to finding the six best ways to renovate your home and actually increase the value!

 Dens, offices, attics, and basements can be made complete with the addition of a closet, and then can be touted as an extra bedroom.
 Keep in mind that all bedrooms need a window large enough to be an emergency exit to be called a bedroom.
 It does no good to outfit a room as a bedroom if you can’t advertise it when you go to sell.

 Unfinished attics are a resource you can take advantage of.
-Finish the room out with drywall, paint, a closet, and a few finishing touches to create a brand new master bedroom.
+Finish the room out with drywall, paint, a closet, and a few finishing touches to create a brand new primary bedroom.

 Watch out for basements though.
 They have a huge amount of space to convert and may not have the same return on investment as an attic space.